What is premium rate

 Premium rate: Loan

 If the fixed interest rate of your loan is higher than the bank’s current offering to new clients, extra repayments cause the bank to sustain a financial loss known as a «premium rate».
-In this event, you may be responsible for covering this loss, which compensates the bank for the difference between your agreed rate and the prevailing lower rate.
+In this event, you may be responsible for covering this loss, compensating the bank for the difference between your agreed rate and the prevailing lower rate.

 Conversely, a discount rate occurs when you have a fixed interest rate that is below the bank’s present offering.
 As a result, your extra repayments generate profit for the bank.
 In such cases, this profit can be returned to you or used to reduce your remaining loan balance.
 This profit is classified as capital income for taxation purposes.